-During winter term 2022/23 I give the lecture to the module Modern Control Systems (Moderne Regelungstechnik) at the Technical University of Braunschweig.
+During winter term 2023/24 I give the lecture to the module Modern Control Systems (Moderne Regelungstechnik) at the Technical University of Braunschweig.
 To structure the lecture and support my students in their learning process, I prepared these lecture notes.
-As it is the first edition, the notes are still incomplete and are updated in due course of the lecture itself.
-Moreover, I will integrate remarks and corrections throughout the term.
+Despite being the second edition, the notes will be updated to integrate remarks and corrections in due course of the lecture itself.